Coal-fired power station: Stranded assets

 If global warming is limited to well below 2 °C as specified in the Paris Agreement, coal plant stranded assets of over US$500 billion are forecast by 2050, mostly in China.
 In 2020 think tank Carbon Tracker estimated that 39% of coal-fired plants were already more expensive than new renewables and storage and that 73% would be by 2025.
 As of 2020 about half of China's coal power companies are losing money and old and small power plants "have no hope of making profits".
 As of 2021 India is keeping potential stranded assets operating by subsidizing them.

 Politics

 In May 2021, the G7 committed to end support for coal-fired power stations within the year.
+The G7's commitment to end coal support is significant as their coal capacity decreased from 23% (443 GW) in 2015 to 15% (310 GW) in 2023, reflecting a shift towards greener policies.
+This contrasts with China and India, where coal remains central to energy policy.

+As of 2023, the Group of Twenty (G20) holds 92% of the world's operating coal capacity (1,968 GW) and 88% of pre-construction capacity (336 GW).

 The energy policy of China regarding coal and coal in China are the most important factors regarding the future of coal-fired power stations, because the country has so many.
 According to one analysis local officials overinvested in coal-fired power in the mid-2010s because central government guaranteed operating hours and set a high wholesale electricity price.

 In democracies coal power investment follows an environmental Kuznets curve.
 The energy policy of India about coal is an issue in the politics of India.

 Protests

-Protests have often been at mining sites and at sites of proposed new plants.
+In the 21st century people have often protested against opencast mining, for example at Hambach Forest, Akbelen Forest and Ffos-y-fran; and at sites of proposed new plants, such as in Kenya and China.